markangelogallardo/CSC172-AssociationMining-Gallardo/README.md

 **Semester:** AY 2025-2026 Sem 1

 ## Abstract
-This project implements the Apriori algorithm for association rule mining on [dataset name] containing [X] transactions.
-Key findings include [top rule example: "if {bread} then {butter}" with lift=2.3].
-The analysis pipeline includes data preprocessing, exploratory data analysis (EDA), rule generation, and evaluation using support, confidence, lift, and conviction metrics.
-Business insights and actionable recommendations are derived from the strongest rules.
+This project implements the Apriori algorithm for association rule mining on the Bread Basket Dataset which contains a total of 9,465 transactions.
+Key findings include a top rule of "IF bread THEN coffee", temporal analysis, and a top rule of "IF pastry THEN bread" for the basket without coffee.
+The analysis pipeline includes exploratory data analysis (EDA), rule generation, and evaluation using support, confidence, and lift metrics.
+Business insights and actionable recommendations are derived from the strongest rules for both with or without coffee as well as the general observed temporal patterns.

 ## Table of Contents
 - [Abstract](#abstract)